 To allow customers to opt-in to SMS marketing, you can:

-ask for phone numbers at the point of customer sign up.
+Ask for phone numbers at the point of customer sign-up.

-use our pages and forms functionality to create on-brand data capture.
+Use our pages and forms functionality to create on-brand data capture.

-provide incentives for customers to sign up through text-to-join campaigns, by advertising a number online or in-person that they can text to opt in.
+Provide incentives for customers to sign up through text-to-join campaigns, by advertising a number online or in-person that they can text to opt in.

-This means making sure you’ve made it clear that you will be using SMS to send marketing communications to your customer, and that you haven’t relied on assumed consent from a lack of opt-out or a pre-ticked box.
+Most importantly, check that the numbers you've collected for SMS marketing were collected with explicit opt-in.
+This means making it clear that you use SMS to send marketing communications, and that you haven't relied on assumed consent from a lack of opt-out or a pre-ticked box.

 Options for opt outs

-Opt-out must be free unless stated in your T&C’s as part of the opt-in process.
+Opt-out must be free unless stated in your T&Cs as part of the opt-in process.
+Transactional messages, like order updates, do not require a way for recipients to opt out.

 Sender IDs for New Zealand